grip-on-software/data-gathering/README.md

 - `init_gitlab.py`: Set up repositories for filtered or archived source code.
 - `retrieve_salts.py`: Retrieve project salts from the database.
-- `update_jira_mails.py`: Update email addresses in legacy dropin developer data from JIRA.
+- `update_jira_mails.py`: Update email addresses in legacy dropin developer data from Jira.

-All of these scripts and tools make use of the `gatherer` library, contained within this repository, which supplies abstracted and standardized access and data storage OOP classes with various functionality.
+All of these scripts and tools make use of the `gatherer` library, contained within this repository, which supplies abstracted and standardized access to data sources as well as data storage.

 This repository also contains agent-only tools, including Shell-based Docker initialization scripts:

-- `scraper/agent/init.sh`: Entry point which sets up periodic scraping, permissions and the server
+- `scraper/agent/init.sh`: Entry point which sets up periodic scraping, permissions and the server.
-- `scraper/agent/start.sh`: Prepare the environment for running scripts
+- `scraper/agent/start.sh`: Prepare the environment for running scripts.
 - `scraper/agent/run.sh`: Start a custom pipeline which collects data from the version control systems, exporting it to the controller server.